agcodes0315/Gen-AI-APAC-Ideathon/README.md

 - Can I inspect, export, retain, or revoke it?
 - Can I collaborate without exposing my private journal history?

-**MirrorTrace treats reflective AI as a consent, provenance, privacy, and longitudinal-reasoning problem — not merely a journaling interface.**
+**MirrorTrace treats reflective AI as a consent, provenance, privacy and longitudinal-reasoning problem  : not merely a journaling interface.**

 ---